 With up to 250 watts of roof-mounted solar panels, along with an onboard battery and inverter, the camper can power your electronics, including lighting and a microfridge.

-The Hubi will allow adventure enthusiasts to enjoy the amenities of home while out in the wild without having to use batteries to do so.
+The Hupi will allow adventure enthusiasts to enjoy the amenities of home while out in the wild without having to use batteries to do so.

-While the Hubi doesn’t cost an exorbitant amount of money, it also isn’t cheap.
-The Hubi runs about $6,700.
-But if you use the Hubi and its solar panels to charge your e-bike rather than plugging it in at home, that can save you at least a little bit of money on your electric bill.
+While the Hupi doesn’t cost an exorbitant amount of money, it also isn’t cheap.
+The Hupi runs about $6,700.
+But if you use the Hupi and its solar panels to charge your e-bike rather than plugging it in at home, that can save you at least a little bit of money on your electric bill.

 Join our free newsletter for weekly updates on the coolest innovations improving our lives and saving our planet.